 Interested students can obtain further information on these partnerships from the School of Environmental Sciences Chair.
 Students who wish to continue studies at other institutions must meet the entrance requirements of that institution.

 Lethbridge College's Natural Resource Compliance diploma graduates may be eligible to receive up to 60 credits towards a Bachelor of Applied Science in Conservation Enforcement or a Bachelor of Applied Science in Ecosystem Management.
-Details regarding these programs can be found in the Academic Calendar or on the Lethbridge College website.

 Royal Roads University